The Prisoner HIER KLICKEN FÜR DEUTSCHE FASSUNG

 Secret Agent Man

 In the USA the new episodes of Danger Man were shown with the title Secret Agent and had a new title song by Johnny Rivers, which instantly became a huge hit.
-The series became a great success and the end did not come because the viewers had lost interest, but actor and now sometimes co-author Patrick McGoohan himself, who'd had enough of his character John Drake and wanted to try something entirely different.
+The series became a great success and the end did not come because the viewers, but the actor and now sometimes co-author Patrick McGoohan himself had lost interest.
+He had enough of his character John Drake and wanted to try something entirely different.

 The Resignation

 When in April 1966 the last episode from the third season of Danger Man was broadcast in England, new episodes were already in preparation.
-Patrick McGoohan however had different plans and after only two filmed episodes his resignation from Danger Man in favour of a completely new project.
+But Patrick McGoohan had very different plans and after only two filmed episodes he resigned from Danger Man in favour of a completely new project.
 Together with his author and collaborator George Markstein he had developed the quasi-sequel The Prisoner, which they presented to ITV chief Lew Grade.

-Meanwhile Patrick McGoohan had become one of the most influential and best-paid British tv-stars, who could afford to cancel his own series.
-Something like this had never happened before, but Lew Grade trusted in McGoohan and allowed the unscheduled ending of Danger Man.
+Meanwhile Patrick McGoohan had become one of the most influential and best-paid British television stars, who could afford to cancel his own series.
+Something like this had never happened before, but Lew Grade trusted in McGoohan and allowed the unscheduled ending of Danger Man to procede.
 The two already produced episodes of season four, which were shot in colour for the first time, were put in storage and not broadcast for the time being.
-Now Patrick McGoohan had all the time to attend to his new project, which would require all his attention.
+Now Patrick McGoohan had all the time to work on his new project, which would require all his attention.

 A very special location

 Long before The Prisoner even existed as an idea, Patrick McGoohan had discovered a fascinating filming location: Portmeirion, a small vacation village on the coast of Wales, which had been built since 1925 by the British architect Clough Williams-Ellis.
-He created an almost surreal miniature architecture with a very special Mediterranean style, made partly from existing and newly created buildings.
-The complex had always been run as hotel and because of the unusual architecture was occasionally used as a film location - amongst others by a 1960 Episode of Danger Man.
+He created an almost surreal miniature architecture with a very special mediterranean style, made partly from existing and newly created buildings.
+The complex had always been run as hotel resort and because of the unusual architecture it was occasionally used as a film location - amongst many other productions by a 1960 Episode of Danger Man.

-With some stunning location shots of Portmeirion and a rough concept Patrick McGoohan managed to convince Lew Grade, who supplied a generous budget of 75000 Pounds for each episode and gave McGoohan a blank cheque.
+With some stunning location shots of Portmeirion and a rough concept Patrick McGoohan managed to convince Lew Grade, who supplied a generous budget of 75000 Pounds for each episode and gave McGoohan complete power over the production.
 The Prisoner was not produced directly by ITV, but by McGoohan's own company Everyman Films, which he had founded together with his old friend David Tomblin, who together with George Markstein belonged to the creative originators of the series.

 Espionage and science fiction

-The idea of The Prisoner originated years before, when George Markstein during his journalistic occupation in World War II noticed strange facilities where obsolete secret agents were accommodated.
+The idea of The Prisoner had originated years before, when George Markstein during his journalistic occupation in World War II noticed strange facilities where obsolete secret agents were accommodated.
 The theoretic question what would happen with agents when they resign became the basis for the new series, but the stories would have to far exceed the usual spy thrillers.
-Especially Patrick McGoohan had some far-reaching fantasy- and science-fiction elements in mind, which however would not be thrown into the plots just like that, but always have a particular background.
+Especially Patrick McGoohan had some far-reaching fantasy- and science-fiction elements in mind, which, however, would not be thrown into the plots just like that, but always with a down-to-earth background.

 Corporate Identity

-A lot of the budget went into the sometimes very elaborate production design.
+A lot of the budget went into the very elaborate production design.
 Many outside shots were of course filmed in Portmeirion, where only few adjustments were made and otherwise the unique look of the vacation village was utilized.
-Only a few signs with the distinctive typeface in an old-fasioned design were set up, otherwise Portmeirion stood entirely by itself.
-However nearly all interior shots were filmed in Borehamwood's MGM studios, where the elaborately designed sets were constructed.
-Among them were not only the private rooms of the village's inhabitants, but also the command centre and other futuristic sceneries, which followed in the Footsteps of Ken Adam and were similar to the designs of the early James Bond films.
+Only a few signs with the distinctive old-fasioned typeface were set up, otherwise Portmeirion stood entirely for itself.
+Nearly all interior shots were filmed in Borehamwood's MGM studios, where the elaborately designed sets were constructed.
+Among them were not only the private rooms of the village's inhabitants, but also the command centre and other futuristic sceneries, which followed in the Footsteps of Ken Adam and were not too dissimilar to the designs of the early James Bond films.

 Not only the sets, but also the imaginative costumes and props became the special hallmarks of The Prisoner.
 While Number 6 was usually dressed very plain in a dark jacked with the characteristic white stripe on the lapel, most of the other inhabitants of the village were clad in colourful costumes.
 Standard equipment was also a badge with the individual number and the iconic penny-farthing logo, which was used as the epitome of the Victorian era symbolizing the contrast between the futuristic and old-fashioned aspect of the village.